duff2013/SDI12_T3/README.md

 char data[81];

 memset( data, 0, 81 );
-// Function to tell sensor to send a tranparent command.
+// Function to tell sensor to send a transparent command.
 // If using 'M' command it will handle sensor acknowledgement also. error = DECAGON_5TE_10CM.transparent( cmd, data );
 if ( !error ) Serial.print( data );